Chapter 43 BWV 18 Gleichwie der Regen und Schnee vom Himmel fällt

 It is as well to consider this cantata with that from the previous chapter where it was explained that they may have been paired to form a two-part work, played on eiher side of the sermon.
 The precedence with Cs 24 and 185 near the beginning of the cycle may be noted.
 It may also be that if Bach intended to pair 181 and 18, he might have cast his eye back over Cs 75 and 76, the earliest works (laid out clearly in two parts) designed to straddle the Leipzig sermons.

 Another tantalising piece of evidence comes from the reversion to the practice of using an instrumental sinfonia.
 Cs 75 and 76 both call upon them as opening movements of their second parts and the next work in the series, C 21, did so to open part 1.
 Bach subsequently departed from this practice in the bipartite works, notably the 24/185 pairing and C 70.
-Thus their use, while more common after the second cycle, remains relatively rare in his first Leipzig year.
+Consequently their use, while more common after the second cycle, remains relatively rare in the latter part of his first Leipzig year.

 C 18, like C 185 from the earlier pairing, is an early work.
 It originated in Weimer in 1713 but was transposed and rescored for its Leipzig presentation (Dürr p 233).
 It contains only the one (brief) aria and a disproportionate amount of recitative, a form which Bach was at this time finding particularly amenable to both his melodic gifts and his penchant for painting musical imagery.

 It would appear that Bach had the first recitative in mind when composing the opening theme of the sinfonia.
-The metaphor is one of descending snow and rain falling from heaven to nourish the earth and its seed.
-Bach′s musical depiction of this comes in two contrasting five-bar phrases of markedly different character.
+The metaphor there is one of descending snow and rain falling from heaven to nourish the earth and its seed.
+Bach′s musical depiction of this in the sinfonia may be perceived in two contrasting five-bar phrases of markedly different character.

 The first is a theme announced in octaves in all parts.
 This is a technique found commonly in Italian concerto form, the orchestra announcing the principal melodic material prior to the entrance of the soloist(s).
 Bach applied the technique sparingly but provided a number of examples, including the opening of the triple keyboard concerto in Dm as well as the first two movements of the single harpsichord concerto in the same key.
 (These latter movements were to be recalled for C 146 (vol 3, chapter 14) the first as an introductory sinfonia and the second with added choral parts).
 In C 18 the concerto-like arrival of ′solo′ material arrives in the fifth bar.